CIROH-UA/ciroh-ua_website/docs/products/NextGen Framework/NGIAB.md

 Next National Water Resources Modeling Framework Community Release

-- Provides capabilities to run the next generation National Water Model on your local machine for small set of input data.
+- Provides capabilities to run the next generation National Water Resources Modeling framework on your local machine for small set of input data.

 ## We are doing a case study :
 ### NWM run for Sipsey Fork,Black Warrior river